-In 2014, a Medicare coverage determination (LCD) was issued by Palmetto GBA, administrator of the MolDX technology assessment program for the Centers for Medicare & Medicaid Services (CMS), for our ConfirmMDx for Prostate Cancer test.
-The LCD #L35368 became effective on November 3, 2014 and establishes ConfirmMDx for Prostate Cancer as "reasonable and necessary" under Section 1862(a)[1](A) of the US Social Security Act.
-As part of an ongoing commitment to ensure that Medicare covers the appropriate use of the ConfirmMDx test, the LCD was issued with coverage and data development (CDD) requirements, stipulating that MDxHealth continues accruing patients in the prospective, randomized PASCUAL clinical utility trial currently in process, and to enroll providers into a Certification and Training Registry.
+In 2014, a Medicare coverage determination (LCD) was issued by Palmetto GBA, administrator of the MoIDX technology assessment program for the Centers for Medicare & Medicaid Services (CMS), for our ConfirmMDx for Prostate Cancer test.
+The LCD #L35368 became effective on November 3, 2014 and establishes ConfirmMDx for Prostate Cancer as "reasonable and necessary" under Section 1862(a)(1)(A) of the US Social Security Act.
+As part of an ongoing commitment to ensure that Medicare covers the appropriate use of the ConfirmMDx test, the LCD was issued under coverage with data development (CDD) requirements, stipulating that MDxHealth enroll providers into a Certification and Training Registry for ConfirmMDx.
 Under the LCD, coverage is initially limited to patients of physicians enrolled in the ConfirmMDx Registry.
-MDxHealth will conduct an interim analysis of the PASCUAL study to assess the trending of the repeat biopsy rate, and expects to complete the interim analysis in 2015.
-Provided the interim analysis yields positive results showing a substantially lower repeat biopsy rate, Palmetto will expand physician participation in the ConfirmMDx Registry, effectively increasing the number of Medicare patients covered.
-If the interim analysis demonstrates poor accrual, or fails to demonstrate a substantially decreased repeat biopsy rate, the LCD indicates that limited coverage will continue until either 1,200 patients have been tested or 3 years from the effective date of the LCD, which ever occurs first.
-MDxHealth expects to have tested 1,200 patients within the PASCUAL trial and the Registry by Q2 2016.
-Unrestricted Medicare coverage, with the Registry requirement removed, is expected with favorable PASCUAL trial findings.
+As one of the first companies to obtain a coverage determination with MoIDX under its CDD program, MDxHealth continues to work closely with MolDX, administered by Palmetto GBA, in generating clinical utility evidence for ConfirmMDx.
+Based on input from Palmetto GBA, we have recently expanded the scope of the ConfirmMDx Registry to gather additional and more detailed clinical utility data in support of continued Medicare coverage.
+In addition to our expanded ConfirmMDx Registry, which is expected to collect a large pool of valuable clinical utility data potentially covering thousands of tested patients, MDxHealth has several retrospective and prospective, randomized and non-randomized clinical utility studies underway, including the on going PASCUAL study expected to conclude in 2017.
+The heavily weighted CTR and combination of clinical utility studies, and recent inclusion in the NCCN guidelines, are expected to add to the entire body of evidence in support of continued Medicare coverage.